cooper-org/cooper/docs/source/constrained_optimizer.rst

 .. note::

-    Choosing ``alternating=True`` does not necessarily double the number of backward passes through a considered model.
-When calculating gradients with respect to :py:class:`~cooper.multipliers.DenseMultiplier`\s, it sufices to
+    Choosing ``alternating=True`` does not necessarily double the number of backward passes through a model.
+When ``LagrangianFormulation`` calculates gradients with respect to :py:class:`~cooper.multipliers.DenseMultiplier`\s,
-    evaluate the constraint defects (through a call to :py:meth:`~cooper.problem.ConstrainedMinimizationProblem.closure`), which is
+    it sufices to evaluate the constraint defects (through a call to :py:meth:`~cooper.problem.ConstrainedMinimizationProblem.closure`), which is
-    cheaper than having to backpropagate through the model's loss.
+    cheaper than having to backpropagate through the Lagrangian.

 Dual restarts
 ~~~~~~~~~~~~~

 ``dual_restarts=True`` can be used to set the dual variables associated with
 inequality constraints to 0 each time that their respective constraint reaches
 feasibility.
+In practice, this prevents the optimization from over-focusing on
+the constraints at the cost of the loss function.

+We recommend to set ``dual_restarts=False`` when dealing with
+constraints whose violations are estimated stochastically, for
+example Monte Carlo estimates for expectations.
+This is to avoid restarting
+multipliers when a constraint is being satisfied for **one** estimation, as
+it may not be satisfied for further estimations because of their stochasticity.

 Taking an optimization step
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^